LewisGet/body_tracker/readme.md

 # What is this?

-This project body motion track software server side.
+This project is body motion track software.

 ## Final target